-Applications primarily to purchase equipment, materials, or supplies.
-(A budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.)

-Applications that are not responsive to the categories of funding available in this specific solicitation.
+- Applications primarily to purchase equipment, materials, or supplies.
+(A budget may include these items if they are necessary to conduct research, development, demonstration, evaluation, or analysis.) - Proposals that do not focus on radicalization to violent extremism as it occurs within the U.S. - Proposals that duplicate existing research or otherwise ongoing research projects.
+Applicants should discuss how their studies replicate or advance from prior studies, where applicable. - Applications that are not responsive to this specific solicitation.